 9. Selected Executor or Trustee Not Available

 With a will or a revocable living trust, you may also select a successor executor or trustee.
-While this usually will handle the situation in which the primary executor or trustee predeceases you, it still is useful to review your plan if one of these persons passes away.
+While this usually will handle the situation in which the primary executor or trustee predeceases you, it still is useful to review your plan if one of the designated individuals passes away.
 You can easily select a new primary executor or trustee with an appropriate backup person.

 10. Passage of Time